 Her work shows a spiritual dynamic creating mind, body and spirit, with all of its queerness, confusion and transitioning.
 She describes her life with her partner as an impulse that was meant to happen.
 In the dynamics of telling an evolutionary story of the beginning of opening up, and exposing to the world the drama of self in all of its detail, and colorful renditions.
 This is how Zackary is as a catalyst for overcoming fears, and suspicions of being Transgender, and living Transgender.
 It is as though we can not just have our cake and eat it too.
 The Transgender and Queer community in Drucker’s vision must take ownership of their souls searching, and find their way through the drama of their demise.

 Her work begins with Rhy Ens, examining a kind of curiosity.
-One in which relationships are possible, and Transgender’s live in a respected humanity.
+One in which relationships are possible and transgender people live in a respected humanity.
 Her work is not pornographic, as she attempts to reveal how Transgenders and their transition begin during youth and last a lifetime.
 Her theory is that being Transgender is a lifelong process for those who are born that way.

 Her feminism is one of inclusion, as we look to the trans community with a kind of awe, and auspiciousness.
 The gentle quality and the living with self-delusion are all seen in her photos.
 In the eyes of Zackary Drucker Feminist Theory, Drama, and Transformations are not novelties that are new of the way Transgenders live their lives but telling of the many variations in which we communicate our thoughts of liberation.